 Opegrapha gyrocarpa, when lacking apothecia, can look very similar, but it occurs in less calcareous situations.

 |On shaded limestone rockface, Braemar, Aberdeenshire, April 2002|

 |On shaded limestone rockface, with Diploschistes gypsaceus, Braemar, Aberdeenshire, March 2008|

 |Belonia community (microscopically confirmed), with Caloplaca spp., Diploicia canescens, Physconia grisea, Haematomma ochroleucum var.|

-ochroleucum, Verrucaria muralis, Lecanora campestris, on back of old (1830), limestone gravestone, Littlebury, Essex, July 2009
+ochroleucum, Verrucaria muralis, Lecanora campestris s.l., on back of old (1830), limestone gravestone, Littlebury, Essex, July 2009

 Lichens HOME PAGE | Index of Species | Conditions of Use and e-mail contact | References | Site Home Page

 Posted March 2008, last updated January 2016 (first posted at www-biol.paisley.ac.uk, January 2003)